top of page

 • Patterns of partial or degraded connectivity

-This turns “it stopped working” into actionable insight.
+This transforms “it stopped working” into actionable insights.

 The SDK-Based QoE AI Agent: Real Experience, Measured in Real Time